rand3289/OutNet/readme.md

 * Ipmplement/fix all TODO in source code
 * Figure out the best way to run outnet as a system service (OS dependent).
 Write wrappers and leave console apps as is?
 * Add origin.url file support that contains remote OutNet ip:port to start local service crawling
-* Figure out if OutNet is behind several routers and warn user to open all ports manually
 * Add IPv4 SSDP capability so that other services can find OutNet.
 This way services do not need to be configured with OutNet IP:port

 * How to associate metadata with file hashes in OutNetX?
 Metadata can be subject or related hashes.